rpmfusion-infra/rfpkg-minimal/README.md

 for RPM Fusion's buildsystem. rfpkg-minimal provides a script that only downloads a package's sources.

-Note: rfpkg-minimal determines if a package is in free or in nonfree by reading ```./.git/config```.
-If this fails (because the git metadata is missing), rfpkg-minimal will default to the free namespace.
+Note: rfpkg-minimal determines the namespace from before the last field of the remote url.

 ## License